mookdang/myportfolio/README.md

 # My portfolio

 #### This is my personal portfolio.
-Where I creat the programming.
+Where I created the programm.
 Created: 5/29/2020.

 #### By Mook Dang

-#### this is a site talking about myself.
-What my name, my hobbits, my backgroup, etc. It's my first independent project at epicodus!
+#### This is a site about myself.
+What's my name, my hobbits, my background, etc. It's my first independent project at Epicodus!

 ## Setup/Installation Requirements

-1. 1.
-Go to the GitHub project repository
+1. Go to the GitHub project repository
 2. Download file as a zip file to extract OR clone project using the .git URL.
 3. Navigate to folder and open index.html